 Simplified issue term life insurance

-The convenience of avoiding medical underwriting comes at a cost, however, because the insurer is taking on more risk without knowing details about your health history.
+The convenience of avoiding medical underwriting comes at a cost since there are more risk factors involved.
+Insurers issue policies without fully knowing how their applicants’ health histories might affect their life expectancy, so they’re assuming more risk — and their life insurance premiums reflect this increased risk.
 As you’ll see below, many simplified issued policies cost at least twice as much per month than medically underwritten policies.

 Estimates for simplified issue term life insurance

 - $250,000 policy for a 37-year-old woman in excellent health for a 30-year term: $56 per month from Phoenix Life Insurance Company